 Incontinence can result from having weakened muscles in the pelvic floor and around the anus.
-This could be as a result of having chronic or constant constipation, after having children and from some medical illnesses.
+This could be as a result of having chronic constipation or haemorrhoids, or can occur after having children or pelvic surgery, and from some medical illnesses.

-Even though it is quite common, many women are embarrassed to talk to their doctor about bowel weakness or are unsure about what incontinence is.
+Even though it is quite common, many women are embarrassed to talk to their doctor about bowel incontinence, or are unsure what incontinence is.

 Bowel weakness can be diagnosed by: